East Malaysia: Physical geography

 The landscape of East Malaysia is mostly lowland rain forests with areas of mountain rain forest towards the hinterland.

 The total area of East Malaysia is 198,447 km^{2}, representing approximately 60% of the total land area of Malaysia and 26.4% of the total area of Borneo, which is 50% bigger than Peninsular Malaysia at 132490 km2, comparable with South Dakota or Great Britain.

 East Malaysia contains the five highest mountains in Malaysia, the highest being Mount Kinabalu at 4095 m, which is also the highest mountain in Borneo and the 10th highest mountain peak in Southeast Asia.
 It also contains the two longest rivers in Malaysia – Rajang River and Kinabatangan River.

 Banggi Island in Sabah and Bruit Island in Sarawak are the two largest islands that are located entirely within Malaysia.
 The largest island is Borneo, which is shared with Indonesia and Brunei.
 The second largest island is Sebatik Island, in Sabah, which is shared with Indonesia.

 Sarawak contains the Mulu Caves within Gunung Mulu National Park.
 Its Sarawak Chamber is the largest (by area) known cave chamber in the world.
 The Gunung Mulu National Park was declared a UNESCO World Heritage Site in November 2000.

-Sabah's attractions include World Heritage Site Kinabalu Park (which includes Mount Kinabalu), and Sipadan Island (a diving and bio-diversity hot-spot).
+Sabah's attractions include World Heritage Site Kinabalu Park (which includes Mount Kinabalu), and Sipadan Island (a diving and biodiversity hot-spot).